Enamel tufts: Development

 The origin of enamel tufts is not fully understood.
 It appears, however, that they may arise during enamel development in areas where enamel rods are crowded at the boundaries where they are bundled together, creating periodic weakened mineral reduced planes.
 These weaknesses then produce transient longitudinal cracks in the transverse plane of the developing enamel.

 Their formation has been attributed to stress and are considered a form of defect.
 However, stress upon the enamel is not needed to produce them since they occur in impacted third molars that are not affected by biting forces.

 Enamel fractures

-Some sources consider them to be of no clinical significance.
+Some sources consider tufts to be of no clinical significance.
 However, they have been noted to be an important potential source of enamel fractures that arise after extended use or overloading.
 It appears that, although enamel easily starts to form the fracture defects of enamel tufts, they then enable enamel to resist the further progress of these fractures, ultimately preventing mechanical failure.
 This fracture resistance is why tooth enamel is three times stronger than its constituent hydroxyapatite crystallites that make up its enamel rods.